 In keeping with our discussion, and as you can see in the upper right area of the schematic, my electrical system study begins with solar panels or sheathing.
 But unlike solar panels and other photovoltaic surfaces today, the study proposes that solar collectors in the future may have multiple layers and a variety of functions.
 These include: 1) a photovoltaic layer, converting sunlight into electricity, 2) a thermoelectric layer, converting solar heat into electricity, 3) a rainwater collection and/or water production layer, the latter distilling atmospheric humidity, and 4) a roofing or wall membrane, preventing incursion of wind, rain, and other elements into the building envelope.

 To the left of the panel is the system charge controller and battery, and then the distribution controller or electrical panel.
-As indicated earlier, batteries in future off-grid solar electrical systems may be lithium-ion or some newer chemical composition, but are likely to turn to solid-state chemistries at some point.
-On the other hand, future batteries may not be batteries at all in the traditional sense, and may be partly or completely structured as supercapacitors.
-But with either of these developments, future electrical storage systems are likely to become far more temperature and weather indifferent than traditional batteries.
+As indicated earlier, batteries in future off-grid solar electrical systems may be lithium-ion or some newer chemical composition, but in either case are likely to turn to solid-state chemistries at some point.
+Alternatively, future batteries may not be batteries at all in the traditional sense, and may be partly or completely structured as supercapacitors.
+And with these developments, future electrical storage systems are likely to become far more temperature and weather indifferent than contemporary batteries.

-Beyond these core elements of the schematic, my study also explores a number of potential value-adding, cost-reducing, or density-increasing extensions of basic integrated off-grid solar electrical systems.
-Moving right to left on the diagram, these additions include: 1) potential integration with vehicle batteries, including bi-directional charging, 2) potential integrated provision of lighting, climate control, electricity, internet, and other building services, and 3) perhaps most notably, potential integration with the building’s structural system.
+Beyond these core elements of the schematic, my study also explores a number of potential value-adding, cost-reducing, or density-increasing extensions of integrated off-grid solar electrical systems.
+Moving right to left on the diagram, these additions include: 1) potential integration with vehicle batteries, including bi-directional charging, 2) the possibility of integrated provisioning of lighting, climate control, electricity, internet, and other building services, and 3) perhaps most far-reaching, possible integration with building structural systems.

 With this natural development, full-service, bolt or fit-in-place panelized construction could be developed that would radically simplify and reduce the cost of building construction.
-In the approach, solar-storage-structural-service (4S) panels would be created in factories and move directly to site or use locations, and then quickly produce fully completed buildings as the panels are assembled together.
-In this paradigm, building construction would become more akin to building installation.
+In the approach, solar-storage-service-structural (4S) panels would be created in factories and move directly to site or use locations, and then quickly produce fully completed buildings as the panels are assembled together.
+In this method, and as I suggested earlier, building construction would become more akin to building installation.
 And should this relatively easy extension of factory solar panel production occur, not only would electric utilities be disrupted, so too might the entire design, construction, and development industry or value chain as it exists today.

 Mark Lundegren is the founder of ArchaNatura.